robinlombaert/IvSPythonRepository/readme.txt

     $ cd ../
     $ python config.py compile

-* In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations.
+* In the config file you may also change the paths where the IvS data catalogs (variable: data_dir) can be found, if you are not using the default locations.

+* With the installation finished, move the io folder back:

+    $ cd ivs
+    $ mv io_backup io

 * Make sure that your python path points to the ivs folder, so that you can simply import using, for example: